 Moscow

-Constituent documents of communities of indigenous peoples (examples of legal documents)- M .: MGUP Publishing House, 2003
+Constituent documents of communities of indigenous peoples (samples of legal documents)– M.: Publishing house MGUP, 2003

 The publication contains samples of legal documents necessary for the creation of communities of indigenous peoples.
 The publication can be recommended to representatives of indigenous peoples, their activists and public associations

-In the manual "Community - the path to unification and revival" we gave practical advice to create communities of indigenous peoples of the North, Siberia and the Far East.
-To simplify the process of paperwork and registration of the community, we provide exemplary samples founding documents that can be used when creating communities.
+In the manual “Community - the path to unification and revival” we gave practical recommendations to create communities of indigenous peoples of the North, Siberia and the Far East.
+To simplify the process of paperwork and community registration, we provide sample samples constituent documents that can be used to create communities.

 Project